Yomiuri Milers Cup

-The Yomiuri Milers Cup (Japanese マイラーズカップ) is a Japanese Grade 2 flat horse race in Japan for Thoroughbreds of at least four years of age.
-It was run over a distance of 1600 metres at Hanshin Racecourse until 2011 in April but is now run at Kyoto Racecourse.
+The Yomiuri Milers Cup (Japanese マイラーズカップ) is a Grade 2 flat horse race in Japan for Thoroughbreds of at least four years of age.
+It was run over a distance of 1600 metres at Hanshin Racecourse until 2011 in April but is now run at Kyoto Racecourse over the same distance.
 The race serves as a major trial for the Yasuda Kinen.

 The Milers Cup was first run in 1970 and was elevated to Grade 2 status in 1984.

 Among the winners of the race have been Daiwa Major, Company, Grand Prix Boss and Isla Bonita.

+Race details

+The race is run at Kyoto Racecourse over a distance of 1,800 meters on dirt, using the outer curve.

+Weight

+57 kg for four-year-olds and above.Allowances: